 What should I do if the course section that I want is full?

 If your desired section is full at the time of your window opening, select another open section that fits your schedule and then continue to monitor WebAdvisor for availability in your desired section.
-Space may become available if another student drops that section or if the capacity is increased by the department.
+Space may become available if another student drops that section.

-Many 1000-level courses will be restricted to first-year students until NOON on Monday, November 18.
-Please refer to the list of temporary course restrictions and check back frequently for updates.
+Most 1000-level courses will be restricted to first-year students until NOON on July 10.
+A list of these temporary course restrictions will be posted on June 12.

-The final examination schedule for Winter 2020 courses will be available on WebAdvisor on December 3, 2019.
-If you are making changes to your Winter 2020 courses after December 3, please consult the final exam schedule.
-Students may not register in courses which have a direct final exam conflict.
+If you are making changes to your Fall 2023 courses after the exam schedule has been posted, please consult the exam schedule.
+Students may not register in courses that have a direct final exam conflict.
 If you should create a direct final exam conflict when making changes to your course registrations, you must amend the course registrations to remove the conflict.

 Can I enrol in a course if I don't have the appropriate prerequisites or if the course is restricted to students in another program?

-You will need to receive approval from the course instructor in order to enrol in the course.
-Complete a Course Waiver Request Form and have it signed by the course instructor.
+You will need to receive approval from the course instructor or their designate to enrol in the course.
+Complete the appropriate Course Waiver Request Form (Undergraduate Course Waiver Request Form or Graduate Course Waiver Request Form) and have it signed by the course instructor or designate.
+See the list of course waiver contacts for undergraduate courses.
 The instructor's approval is not automatic, nor is it guaranteed.
-Submit the signed form by dropping it off in person to the Enrolment Services counter on Level 3 of the University Centre during office hours or by scanning and emailing the form to email@example.com at any time.
+Email the signed form to email@example.com at any time.